calaldees/cicd_workshop/README.md

 * Strategy 1: Get it right first time every time - detect errors
     * > None shall pass!!!!!
+    * Months of checking involving whole teams of people and users
 * Strategy 2: Deploy a little but, detect problems quickly and roll back quickly (if needed)
     * > It's all gone wrong ... [giffy: run away](https://giphy.com/explore/run-away)

-* We could use cheaper human labour - Historic exploitation
+* Strategy 3: Use cheaper human labour
+    * Historic exploitation
+    * How fast are humans?
+How reliable are humans? how expensive are humans?

 * Continuous Integration (CI)